 In sharp contrast, cities more synonymous with Japan's industrial heritage have launched sightseeing tours of the plants and factories so key to the nation's economy.
 Kawasaki, between Tokyo and Yokohama, was a pioneer of these tours, which are particularly impressive from a small boat at night.
-Similar expeditions can take in parts the Yokkaichi, Mie Prefecture, close to the manufacturing hub of Nagoya.
+Similar expeditions can take in parts of Yokkaichi, Mie Prefecture, close to the manufacturing hub of Nagoya.

 Another boat enables you to get close to the famous Naruto whirlpools , which twist and turn in the 1.3-kilometer-wide straits that separate Shikoku from Awaji Island .
 Nature is just as majestic in Tottori on the coast of the Sea of Japan, where a geographical anomaly has created vast, towering dunes that can be explored on foot or from the back of a camel.
 If you are adventurous, you can try your hand at sledding down the steep dunes.

 Sand is also the vital ingredient at Ibusuki Onsen in Kagoshima Prefecture, where you can enjoy an alternative to the Japanese pastime of relaxing in pools of hot water by being buried up to your neck in thermally warmed sand.

 For animal lovers, a trip to Okunoshima, far better known as “Rabbit Island," is a must.
 Less than one kilometer across, this island in the Inland Sea off Hiroshima is teeming with wild rabbits that are friendly and welcoming to humans.
 Not to be outdone, a center for foxes has opened in the mountains of Miyagi Prefecture.

 Getting around Japan, ordering in restaurants and arranging accommodation is becoming a good deal easier for foreign visitors, although it may still be a little daunting to some.
 Fortunately, many major tour operators offer all-inclusive tours to off-the-beaten-path destinations can be arranged by a number of the major travel operators, while countless smaller firms now offer specialized itineraries for visitors with specific interests.